daytonaio/.github/profile/README.md

 ./setup.sh
 ```

-[Get the CLI for your local machine.](https://download.daytona.io/), or on macOS use the Homebrew:
+Want to kickstart your Daytona experience?
+It's as simple as [downloading the CLI for your local system](https://download.daytona.io/).
+If you're on macOS the just do:

 ```bash
 brew install daytonaio/daytona/daytona